 However, lead-based paint in the home is a serious health hazard when it is chipping or flaking, or it is within the reach of children who might chew on it.
 In such cases, you should remove the paint following very specific guidelines.

 It is not safe to use sanders, heat guns or blowlamps to remove lead-based paint.
 These methods are counter-productive because they create dust and fumes that contain lead.

 Homeowners should consider hiring experts to do the job.
 However, if you decide to do it yourself, use a chemical paint stripper, preferably one with a paste that can be applied with a brush.
-Chemical strippers contain potentially harmful substances themselves, so use them carefully, and follow these general guidelines:
+Chemical strippers contain potentially harmful substances themselves, so use them carefully.

 There are several ways to find out whether the paint in your home is lead-based.
 Some independent contractors have special X-ray equipment that can sense lead on paint surfaces.

-Another option is to send paint chips to a lab that specializes in analyzing lead in paint.
+Another option is to send paint chips to a lab that specializes in analyzing lead concentrations in the paint.
 The two organizations that certify labs for this purpose are: